-Plane triple pendulum periodically forced is investigated both experimentally and numerically.
-Mathematical modeling includes details taking into account some characteristic features (real characteristics of joints built by the use of roller bearings) as well as some imperfections of the real system.
+Nonlinear dynamics of a real plane and periodically forced triple pendulum is investigated both experimentally and numerically.
+Mathematical modeling includes details taking into account some characteristic features as well as some imperfections of the real system.
 Parameters of the model are obtained by estimation from the experimental data.
 Then the experimental and numerical analysis of the system is performed.